Akane625/Text-Summarizer/README.md

 This [link](https://article-summarizer-akane.streamlit.app/) will lead you to the website version wherein you enter your own article.
 You can customize it by selecting the amount of sentences you want each method to output.

 PS: The code was aided with Anthropic's Claude

+there will be corrections and edits made soon...